 Your document must include these items to comply with ERISA standards:

-ERISA doesn’t require these items, but we recommend them to provide an even better document to employees:
+ERISA doesn’t require these items.
+But we recommend them so you can provide a more useful document to employees:

-For newly eligible employees, which are newly hired employees or employees who gain eligibility after the initial start of the plan year, your organization can provide the notice up until the first business day the employee’s ICHRA coverage begins.
+“Newly eligible workers” to the benefit are newly hired employees or employees who gain eligibility after the plan year's initial start.
+Your organization can provide notice to this group up until the first business day the employee’s ICHRA coverage begins.

-It’s best to provide notice as soon as possible so employees can review medical policies and enroll in individual health coverage.
+It’s best to provide notice as soon as possible so employees can review their policy options and enroll in individual health coverage.

 The notice must include the following to comply with federal regulations: